chrisbrocklesby/Ruby-CRUD/README.md

 # Ruby-CRUD

-A Ruby CRUD template using Sinatra and SQLite
+A really basic Ruby CRUD base example using Sinatra and SQLite...